 Advantages of Company Formation in Singapore

 Incorporating a business in Singapore brings with it the following benefits:

 - Singapore's personal and corporate tax rates are very business-friendly.
 Corporate tax is capped at 17%, with new firms getting considerable tax breaks in their first 3 years – as low as 0% up to an income of 100,000 SGD.
 Personal tax rate varies from 0% to a maximum of 20%.No taxes are imposed on capital gains from the sale of a business.
 Similarly, no tax is levied on dividends paid to the shareholders.

 - Singapore has avoidance of Double Taxation Agreements (DTAs) with more than 50 countries.
 This allows international companies to save on taxes.

 - Singapore allows for 100% foreign ownership, and complete repatriation of capital and profits.
 Also, there are no restrictions on the movement of foreign currency.

-- Singapore has one of the simplest and most bureaucracy-free business regulatory frameworks the world over.
+- Singapore has one of the world's simplest and most bureaucracy-free business regulatory frameworks.
 Incorporating a company here is so easy and straightforward in fact that it could be done within a day in most cases.